New 10/2020! AudioKinesis Sigma II 96 dB, shown atop extra-cost SuperStand

 The Italian Faital 8” mid-bass are high-performance pro sound drivers, employed in at least one ultra-high cost European domestic speaker.
 The British Celestion mylar compression driver is one of the smoothest, most musical and high-value drivers of its type, with a long and enviable reliability record.

-Platform Height/Not Critical: ear height minus 13.25 inches (distance from Sigma's horn center to its 3M ISODAMP feet)
+Ideal Platform Height/Not Critical: Sigma's perfect stand or platform height = ear height - 13.25 inches (distance from the center of Sigma's horn to its 3M ISODAMP feet.)

-Due to Duke's improved crossover expertise, Sigma II outperforms original Sigma with all 4-ohm capable amplifiers.
+Due to crossover advancements: powered by any 4-ohm capable amplifier Sigma II outperforms original Sigma.
 Pro reviewer comments: https://parttimeaudiophile.com/2015/10/22/rmaf-2015-audiokinesis-violates-space-and-time/

 Long list of AudioKinesis review comments, all models, links to full reviews: http://jamesromeyn.com/reviews/